Tech Brew Ride Home

 Meta releases its first model in the great AI horserace catchup race.
 OpenAI is expecting to make as much money from ads as the biggest social media companies.
 Meta doesn’t want you to see ads encouraging you to join lawsuits against them.
 And Amazon’s big Starlink competitor is coming as soon as this summer.
 Meta releases first AI model since Zuckerberg’s spending spree (FT) AI Horserace Thread (@emollick) Anthropic Completes Tender Offer, But Employees Hold Onto Shares (Bloomberg) OpenAI Forec

-- Intelligent reportAnthropic DOESN’T Release A Model
+- Intelligent ReportAnthropic DOESN’T Release A Model

 Published Apr 8, 2026